 Chrysoberyl - None, with the exception of the material available from a few select retail dealers and all pretty small in size.

-Opal (fire/orange/jelly) - Available in about the same quantity and quality as the last few years in small sizes.
+Opal (fire/orange/jelly) - Available but in lower quality and quantity than in last few years, in small sizes.
 That is to say it was available, but higher quality/large material was not really around rough.

 All other Types - There was basically not much, most of the Tanzania areas are no longer producing material, a few have been bought and are only producing for Bangkok cutting houses.
 Look for fancy Zircons to continue going up in price.

 Basically rough is getting scarce and more expensive in all the main commercial types.
 Tourmaline, Aquamarine, Spinels, Peridot, et… Rough as well as cut stone in quality and better sizes are all getting hard to find and much more money.